DataDog/documentation/content/en/account_management/audit_trail/forwarding_audit_events.md

 {{% site-region region="gov" %}}
 <div class="alert alert-warning">
-Audit event forwarding is not available in the US1-FED site.
+Audit Event Forwarding is not available in the US1-FED site.
 </div>
 {{% /site-region %}}